2 Setting Up Your Computer

 Presumably, if you’re reading this book, you either want to know how to do some statistical programming task, or you’re taking a class on statistical programming that is using this textbook.
 Hopefully, if you’re reading this for a class, you also want to learn how to work with data in some fashion.
 While some parts of this book are fairly language-agnostic (R and python are both good languages for working with data), this setup is opinionated - the book focuses on a set of programs which are useful for doing statistical programming, including writing reports, keeping track of code, visualizing data, cleaning data, and getting set up for modeling data and producing results.

 If you’re just trying to learn R, perhaps you don’t need to install python or quarto.
 If you’re not working with other people, maybe you don’t need to install git.
-You are welcome to make those executive decisions for yourself, but if you’re not sure, you might just want to install the whole toolbox - you’ll hopefully learn how to use all of the tools along the way, and it’ll be less confusing later if you already have access to all of the tools and don’t need to go back and get something else when you need it.
+You are welcome to make those decisions for yourself, but if you’re not sure, you might just want to install the whole toolbox - you’ll hopefully learn how to use all of the tools along the way, and it’ll be less confusing later if you already have access to all of the tools and don’t need to go back and get something else when you need it.

 2.4 Installation Process